-- Limited accessibility to data —Traditionally, only a handful of people on a finance team have access to important debt information.
+- The team has limited access to data and documents.
+Traditionally, only a handful of people on a finance team have access to important debt information.
 If, for instance, someone outside that circle makes a request for information, that person must defer to someone with access, creating backlogs and more work.
 Debt management software offers anytime, anywhere, cloud-based access that empowers more people in an organization with the information they need.

-- Inability to focus on high-value work— The manual work of debt management can leave little time for the kind of thoughtful, focused efforts that add valuable impact to an organization and, as a result, the community it serves.
+- Teammates don’t have enough bandwidth to focus on high-value work.
+The manual work of debt management can leave little time for the kind of thoughtful, focused efforts that add valuable impact to an organization and, as a result, the community it serves.
 When that manual work is systematized and streamlined, however, the potential impact is profound.

-- Errors in reporting — Manual, archaic processes leave ample room for error, which can impact everything from reporting to an organization’s ability to finance important new projects.
+- There are errors in your reporting.
+Manual, archaic processes leave ample room for error, which can impact everything from reporting to an organization’s ability to finance important new projects.
 Errors are not a reflection on the team but rather on the processes that leave room for inadvertent and sometimes costly mistakes.
 Debt management software offers an easy and effective solution.